 Pay Off Debts

 When you retire, you go from having new income coming to living on a combination of your pension, social security, and savings.
 Most people take a pay cut during these years.
 It's for this reason that carrying debt into your retirement years is so dangerous.
+In the event that you need to to enter an assisted living facility, then your retirement fund will be key to affording a retirement community that suits your needs.

 Debt at your previous income may have been manageable, but debt on your reduced income may not be.
 In light of this, your goal should be to achieve debt-free status before you officially begin your retirement.